 Immigration New Zealand - Information for new migrants

 Immigration New Zealand offers a free information service for all new migrants available throughout the country.

 Sometimes, to be sure you understand, it can be helpful to have something repeated in your first language.

 Language Assistance Services (LAS) is a free government service available in over 300 languages, that you can use for talking to any participating government agency - including, very soon, your local Citizens Advice Bureau (CAB).

 This includes phone and video interpreting, and is available "24/7" - 24 hours a day, seven days a week.

 For more about LAS including a list of the participating agencies see our Help in your language page - or contact your local CAB.

-There are ITS affiliated to three District Health Boards (DHB) in the area: Counties Manukau DHB, Auckland DHB, and Waitemata DHB.
-They provide interpreting and translation service solutions to a number of health, government and private agencies 24 hours a day, 7 days a week.
+There are interpreting and translation services available through Te Whatu Ora hospitals in the a Auckland region.
+They provide interpreting and translation service solutions to a number of health, government and private agencies.

 There are other local translation services available.
 You can find a list of these in the CAB directory.

 Cities and most towns across New Zealand have a local Citizens Advice Bureau (CAB).
 It is a place where you will find someone who can provide information, advice and support on just about any problem you may have.